-To the extent that we raise additional funds in the future by issuing equity securities, including pursuant to our ATM Agreement with JonesTrading, our shareholders would experience dilution, which may be significant and could cause the market price of our common stock to decline significantly.
-In addition, approximately 11.0 million shares of common stock as of March 31, 2017 subject to outstanding options and warrants may become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements.
-Further, as of March 31, 2017 we also had approximately 1.1 million shares of common stock reserved for future issuance under our employee benefit plans that are not subject to outstanding options.
+To the extent that we raise additional funds in the future by issuing equity securities, our shareholders would experience dilution, which may be significant and could cause the market price of our common stock to decline significantly.
+In addition, approximately 9,741,054 shares of common stock as of March 31, 2018 subject to outstanding options and warrants (plus an additional 200,000 shares issuable pursuant to the CRG Warrants, defined below in Part II, Item 2, "Unregistered Sales of Equity Securities and Use of Proceeds") may become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements.
+Further, as of March 31, 2018 we also had approximately 3.5 million shares of common stock reserved for future issuance under our employee benefit plans that are not subject to outstanding options.
 If the holders of these outstanding options or warrants elect to exercise some or all of them, or if the shares subject to our employee benefit plans are issued and become eligible for sale in the public market, our shareholders would experience dilution and the market price of our common stock could decline.